 Review A/B Test Results

 - Navigate to the campaign you are testing.

-- Select the Variations tab of the main campaign report.
+- Select the A/B Test Results tab of the main campaign report.

 - Select Conversion Metric.
 The last column of this report is adjustable and can feature the conversion metric of your choice.
 To switch the conversion metric visible in this last column, navigate to the Overview tab and click to change the conversion metric as shown below.